Hyperdisordered cell packing on a growing surface: Hyperdisordered scaling of chromatophore point patterns

 \subsection{Chromatophore scaling}

 Our images of squid mantles show that chromatophores are arranged in a point pattern, characterized by larger, older chromatophores being surrounded by smaller, younger ones, see Fig.~\ref{fig1}a and~\ref{fig1}b.
 Visually, chromatophores appear at a characteristic distance from each other, forming a lattice-like structure.
-The density of chromatophores in our imaging area appears to be uniform, see Appendix~\ref{app:uniform}.
+The density of chromatophores in our imaging area is consistent with a uniform distribution, see Appendix~\ref{app:uniform}.

 To characterize the degree of ordering of chromatophore patterns, we measure how the chromatophore number variance $\sigma^2_N$ scales with the average number $\langle N\rangle$ of chromatophores at increasing sample areas (Fig.~\ref{fig1}c) \cite{torquato2003local}.
 Since chromatophore patterns (Fig.~\ref{fig1}b) emerge through packed insertion into the skin, one may expect them to exhibit hyperuniform scaling, see Fig.~\ref{fig1}d.
 However, since the system is growing, small gaps are constantly being created between chromatophores, resulting in cell arrangements that substantially differ from those of commonly studied jammed systems.
-In fact, we observe that the number variance grows super-Poissonianly, i.e., $\alpha>1$, see Fig.~\ref{fig1}e.
-We term this behavior ``hyperdisordered''.
-Hyperdisordered systems share some properties with critical physical systems, such as large fluctuations at large scales (Fig.~\ref{fig1}d).
+In fact, we observe hyperdisordered behavior, i.e., $\alpha>1$, within the range of experimentally accessible length scales, see Fig.~\ref{fig1}e.